First you need to download the Foobot application for your individual platform :

 Gently turn the Foobot upside down (Foobot inscription must be on top of device, as on picture below), then tap NEXT.

 Look at your Foobot, it’s going to blink 5 times.
 If it’s blue, it means connection was successful.
-In that case, you can skip next paragraph and go directly to “Did it blink blue?” section.
+In that case, you can skip to the next paragraph and go directly to “Did it blink blue?” section.

 Click on Ready button, it leads you to your smartphone’s WiFi settings section and select foobot-config network.
 You might need to refresh your networks list.